 It has 268mg of this mineral per 100g which corresponds to 67% of DDR.

-You also find good amounts of Potassium, Phosphorus, Manganese, Calcium and also a high concentration of Vitamin E.
+You will also find good amounts of Potassium, Phosphorus, Mangadesio, Calcium and a high concentration of Vitamin E.

-It’s another dried fruit with excellent micronutrient values as you may have noticed.
+It's more of a dried fruit with excellent micronutrient values as you may have already noticed.

-In terms of macronutrients, Almonds are approximately 50% fat, 21% carbohydrates and also proteins.
+At the macronutrient level almonds are approximately 50% fats, 21% carbohydrates and also proteins.

-Again, the caloric content is not low, but you don’t need large amounts to get good Magnesium value if you combine it with other foods on the list.
+Again, the caloric content is not low, but you don't need large amounts to get a good magnesium value if you combine it with other foods on the list.

-A few more seeds on the list, and this time it’s the pumpkin seeds.
+A few more seeds on the list, and this time, it's pumpkin seeds.

 This excellent food has 262mg of Magnesium per 100g, which corresponds to 65% of DDR.

 Another mineral in great presence is Zinc, with approximately 69% of DDR.